EisenbergEffect/hello-web-components/README.md

 ### Notes

 At this point you may be starting to see the amount of boilerplate involved even when creating a simple Web Component.
 This is because the Web Component Standards provide you with the low-level capabilities to create components, but otherwise make no assumptions about how you will implement your component internally.
 That's up to you to figure out.
 Many people use a Web Component library to remove boilerplate, automatically sync attributes and properties, and efficiently update the Shadow DOM as attributes and properties change.
-Microsoft's FAST-DNA team is working on a small, fast, and low-memory solution named `fast-element` as well as a standard set of components named `fast-components` so that you don't need to get bogged down with boilerplate and can instead focus on interesting details.
+[Microsoft's FAST team](https://www.fast.design/) has created a small, fast, and low-memory solution named `fast-element` as well as a standard set of base classes named `fast-foundation` so that you don't need to get bogged down with boilerplate and can instead focus on interesting details.
 See the Resources section of this document for more information.

 ## Step Six